The degenerate Heisenberg category and its Grothendieck ring: Introduction

 \begin{theorem} For any $k=l+m$, there is a commutative diagram

 where $\epsilon_{l|m}$ is the ring homomorphism induced by the canonical functors from $\Heis_l$ and $\Heis_m$ to $\Heis_l \;\overline{\odot}\;\Heis_m$. \end{theorem}

 The categorical comultiplication $\Delta_{l|m}$ allows one to take tensor products of Heisenberg module categories provided that the morphism (\ref{sand}) acts invertibly (that is, there is no overlap in the spectrum of the red and blue dots).
 In Section~\ref{sbt}, we give another application of this principle, namely, an efficient new proof of the basis theorem for morphism spaces in $\Heis_k$ from \cite[Theorem 1.6]{B2} (where it is proved by invoking results of \cite{K, MS18} when $k < 0$ and \cite{BCNR} when $k = 0$).
-The same general idea was first used in \cite{Wunfurling}, and can also be adapted to other diagrammatic monoidal categories of a similar nature where bases are presently unavailable, including Frobenius/quantum analogs of the Heisenberg category and super Kac-Moody 2-categories.
-This will be developed elsewhere, e.g., see \cite{BSW1}.
+The same general idea was first used in \cite{Wunfurling}, and its formulation via categorical comultiplication as developed here has subsequently been applied to establish basis theorems for several other diagrammatic monoidal categories of a similar nature, including Frobenius and quantum analogs of the Heisenberg category; see \cite{qheis, Foundations, QFrobHeis}.

+{\em Organization.} We begin in Section~\ref{sgg} by proving the key auxiliary result about Grothendieck rings, namely, that $K_0(R) \cong K_0(eRe) \oplus K_0(R / ReR)$ for a unital ring $R$ and an idempotent $e \in R$ assuming that the quotient map $R \rightarrow R / ReR$ splits in a suitable way.
+Section~\ref{newsec} introduces symmetric groups $\S_n$ for all $n \geq 0$ in the guise of the {\em symmetric category} $\SYM$, which is the free strict $\k$-linear symmetric monoidal category on one object.
+Then we reformulate a classical result of Frobenius showing that the Grothendieck ring of $\Kar(\SYM)$ is isomorphic to the ring $\SymZ$ of symmetric functions.
+This depends crucially on the assumption that $\k$ is of characteristic zero.
+In fact, $\SymZ$ is a Hopf ring, and we also explain here an elementary but non-standard way to categorify the comultiplication on $\SymZ$ via a strict monoidal functor